kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 The key design principles for this alpha are:

-- One `Job` maps to one `PodGroup` representing a single homogeneous group of pods (a flat, single-level structure).
-For a root Job, the controller also compiles the enclosing `Workload`;
+- One `Job` maps to one `PodGroup` representing a single group of pods.
+The `PodGroup` always links to a `Workload` via a `PodGroupTemplate`:
+  * For a root Job the controller compiles the `Workload` itself
-  for a non-root Job whose parent owns the `Workload`, that single `PodGroup` instead attaches to the parent's compiled `Workload`/`CompositePodGroup`.
+  * For a non-root Job the `PodGroup` links to the parent-owned `Workload`
+  * The `PodGroup` links to a parent `CompositePodGroup` instance only when the parent supplies the `scheduling.k8s.io/parent-composite-podgroup` annotation
 - The scheduling policy comes from the user's `spec.scheduling`, not from the Job's type.
 When `spec.scheduling` is omitted, the controller defaults to the `Basic` policy.
-- Following the [KEP-6089], the controller always materializes a `Workload`/`PodGroup` for an eligible Job, even for `Basic` scheduling policy.
+- Following the [KEP-6089], the controller always materializes scheduling objects (a `Workload` and/or `PodGroup`) for an *eligible* Job — a Job the controller is responsible for when the gate is
+  on: a standalone/root Job, or a non-root Job whose parent delegates the `PodGroup` (a Job whose parent owns both objects is skipped).
+This holds even for the `Basic` scheduling policy.
-- For `Gang`, an omitted `minCount` defaults to the Job's `parallelism` (or `completions` when parallelism is unset). `minCount` is mutable to support elastic scaling; all other `spec.scheduling` fields are immutable after creation.
+- For `Gang`, an omitted `minCount` defaults to the Job's `parallelism`. `minCount` is mutable to support elastic scaling; all other
+  `spec.scheduling` fields are immutable after creation.
 - The Job controller does not create a `Workload` when the Job carries an `OwnerReference` to a parent controller that compiles and owns the `Workload` (e.g., `JobSet`).
 Such controllers set